PATIENTS & VISITORS

 - Guidelines for Determining the Amount of Financial Assistance:

-“Family income” means the sum of a family’s earnings and cash benefits from all sources before taxes, less payments made for child support.
-When determining the patient’s family income, the household size and income includes all immediate family members and other dependents in the household.
-This includes an adult (and spouse, if applicable), natural or adopted minor children of adult or spouse, students over 18 years of age dependent on the family for over 50 percent support, and any other persons dependent on the family income for over 50 percent support.
+4. “Family Income” means the sum of a family’s earnings and cash benefits from all sources before taxes, less payments made for child support.
+When determining the patient’s Family Income, the household size and income includes all immediate family members and other dependents in the household.
+This includes an adult (and spouse, if applicable), natural or adopted minor children of adult or spouse, students over 18 years of age dependent on the family for over 50% support, and any other persons dependent on the Family Income for over 50% support.
 (A current tax return of the responsible adult is required.)

 To be eligible to have this maximum amount applied to subsequent charges, a patient shall inform the Hospital, in subsequent Hospital inpatient admissions or outpatient encounters, that the patient has previously received medically necessary services from the Hospital and was determined to be entitled to discounted care under this policy.

-- Personal property exempt from judgment under Section 12-1001 of the Code of Civil Procedure.
+b.
+Personal property exempt from judgment under Section 12-1001 of the Code of Civil Procedure.

-- Any amounts held in a pension or retirement plan, provided, however, that distributions and payments from pension or retirement plan may be included as income.
+c.
+Any amounts held in a pension or retirement plan, provided, however, that distributions and payments from pension or retirement plan may be included as income.

-- Determining the applicability of the 12-month maximum collectible amount described above; and
+a.
+Determining the applicability of the 12-month maximum collectible amount described above; and

-- In the case of a Medicare beneficiary, applying the mandatory asset test for Medicare beneficiaries described above.
+b.
+In the case of a Medicare beneficiary, applying the mandatory asset test for Medicare beneficiaries described above.